alisnic/nyny/README.md

 Each block that is passed to a route definition is evaluated in the context of a request scope.
 See below what methods are available there.

 ### Request scope
 As was said above, when you pass a block to a route definition, that block is evaluated in the context of a [RequestScope][2].
-This means that you can use several methods/objects available inside that block:
+This means that several methods/objects available inside that block:

 - `request` - A `Rack::Request` object which encapsulates the request to that route. (see [Rack::Request documentation][3] for more info)
 - `params` - a hash which contains both POST body params and GET querystring params.